WEDDING NEWS

 Managing money as a married couple can greatly differ from managing your own money as a single person.
 Where you previously only had to budget and save for one, and think about your own needs and wants, there is another person to think about, including their life goals and financial habits.

-This National Marriage Week, taking place between the 7th and 14th of February, Olly Cheng, Financial Planning Director at Rathbones, shares his top tips on how to manage finances as a married couple.
+For National Marriage Week, Olly Cheng, Financial Planning Director at Rathbones, shared his top tips on how to manage finances as a married couple.

 Think about what's yours, mine, ours